alnibo/milestone-project-2-bicycles/README.md

 The top header picture was taken from the online image library [Pixabay](https://pixabay.com/).

-The town seal of Chapel Hill used in the navbar and in the title bar as the icon logo was retrieved form [here](https://chapelhillpubliclibrary.org/town-seal/).
+The town seal of Chapel Hill used in the navbar and in the title bar as the icon logo was retrieved from [here](https://chapelhillpubliclibrary.org/town-seal/).

 ### Acknowledgements